Smoked Chicken Legs | Drumsticks

 3. Season generously: Don’t be shy when it comes to seasoning.
 Season the skin and the meat well, ensuring the flavors penetrate it during smoking.

-4. Preheat the smoker: Give your smoker ample time to preheat before placing them inside, ensuring a consistent cooking temperature throughout the smoking process and helping to develop a smokier flavor.
+4. Preheat the smoker: Give your smoker ample time to preheat before placing the meat inside, ensuring a consistent cooking temperature throughout the smoking process and helping to develop a smokier flavor.

 5. Use a water pan: Placing a water pan in the smoker helps maintain a moist cooking environment, preventing the meat from drying.
 The water pan also catches any drippings, making cleanup easier.